kxys18/SC1015-HeartDiseaseAnalysisProject/README.md

 ### About
 This is a mini project for SC1015-Introduction to DSAI.

-Our team's objective is to make use of [Cardiovascular-Diseases-Risk-prediction-dataset](https://www.kaggle.com/datasets/alphiree/cardiovascular-diseases-risk-prediction-dataset) to look at various lifestyle choises and predict whether a person has heart disease or not.
+Our team's objective is to make use of [Cardiovascular-Diseases-Risk-prediction-dataset](https://www.kaggle.com/datasets/alphiree/cardiovascular-diseases-risk-prediction-dataset) from Kaggle to look at various lifestyle choices and predict whether a person has heart disease or not.
 Please view the source code in order from:
 1. [Data Cleaning and EDA](EDA.ipynb)
 2. [Decision Tree Model](DecisionTree.ipynb)